aidanfroggatt/3XB3_Final_Project/README.md

 ## Part 4
 ### Description
-This part contains a refactored collection of code from the previous parts.
+This part contains a refactored collection of code from the previous parts as well as the broken station problem.
 ### Files
 * `ShortPathFinder.py` - This file contains all the refactored code for part 4.
+* `final_project_part4.py` - This file contains the code for the broken station problem.